top of page

 • Monitor unexpected after-hours staff or vehicle activity

 A video recording the next morning is useful.
-A live alert while the theft is happening is far more valuable.
+However, a live alert while the theft is happening is far more valuable.

 Security Sirens & Active Deterrents Work